Gabe Evans: Abortion

 Evans said the issue of whether to ban access to abortion should be left up to states, but that he believes abortion should be banned except in cases of rape, incest, or when a mother's life is at risk.
 He opposes a nationwide abortion ban.

+AI data centers

+Evans proposed the Ratepayer Protection Act.
+The bill would require the companies behind AI data centers to pay for their own additional electricity costs, instead of passing the costs to consumers.
+The bill passed the House of Representatives by a 417-3 margin in September 2026.
+CNBC said the bill "received broad, bipartisan support, though some environmental and anti-data center groups argued it doesn't go far enough to rein in developers."

+Foreign policy

+In March 2026, after the second Trump administration launched the 2026 Iran War, Evans said he was concerned that the Trump administration would send ground troops to the Middle East.
+Evans also said he did not want to restrain Trump, "if you paint a hard line and say, ‘We’re absolutely not going to do this,’ you’ve taken that off the table as a negotiating point."

 Immigration

-Evans cosponsored the American Families United Act, proposed legislation to reform the immigration process, which under current law limits U.S. citizens ability to sponsor their spouses.

 Evans said the Deferred Action for Childhood Arrivals program should remain in place and that people who received deportation protections under that initiative should not be deported.

 Personal life

 Evans is married to Anne Evans (née Garboczi), an author and counselor.
 They have two sons and reside on their ranch in Fort Lupton.
 He is a Protestant.